 - Cut off any selvage edges before stitching the seam and use a ½” seam allowance.
 Use a shorter stitch length and press the seam open.
 It is preferable if you can leave the selvage edges on the outside edges of the backing.
 If possible, try not to have the seam exactly in the middle.
 Often quilts are folded in half and that will be a stress area.

-- Size of the backing must be 4-6” larger on EACH side of the quilt.
+- Size of the backing must be 10” longer, both length and width, of the quilt top.
 The more wiggle room you can give us the better!

 - Trim the edges of the backing so that it is straight and square, this ensures that the backing will be loaded square on the machine and that the quilting design will be straight.